| 2009 | ||

 LEAF--WATER ELEMENT CILANTRO tasty and vigorous COPPER FENNEL-- Leaves emerge copper-red and mature to bronze.
 Extremely hardy and vigorous,. readily self-seeds.
 HYSSOP -- Low, semi-prostrate culinary and wonderful tea herb ;Blue flowers LETTUCE -- Black Seeded Simpson Large, tender lettuce with green-white leaves, slow to bolt LETTUCE -- Chadwick's Rodan A "fat" Romaine type with wonderfully tender, red-tinged leaves -- Oakleaf Redder Ruffled Showy, large head with oakleaf shaped leaves —Prizehead Huge leafy heads, mellow green with red edges GARDEN CRESS —Quick growing tiny-leaved salad addition; sow successions MIZUNA—Long toothy leaves grow from early to late season, making an attractive specimen plant MULLEIN Tall, stately plant can be a nice garden accent; tea made from the leaves relieves coughs; tea from flowers alleviates pain and promotes sleep; biennial PARSLEY -- Italian Tall, flat-leafed variety with superb flavor (P) SHUNGIKU OR GARLAND CHRYSANTHEMUM Yellow flowering plant used in Oriental cuisine; also known as chop suey green SKULLCAP —Old time remedy that works for headaches SPINACH - Winter Bloomsdale A savoy type with excellent flavor, hardy and dependable STINGING NETTLE —The Biodynamic plant; stingless tips are a matchless spring tonic and this plant creates vibrant soil under it SWEET CICELY Licorice flavored, up to 5 feet; wonderful in salads and herb teas (P) SWISS CHARD Ruby Red Hardy green will over winter with protection; great for stir-fry, soup, young leaves for salad TOBACCO -- Wild Small compact leaves on a 2-3 foot plant; makes a spray to discourage insects |

-FRUIT - FIRE ELEMENT CORN—Rainbow Inca Versatile, colorful, hardy; eat fresh or grind gorgeous meal CUCUMBER --Boston Pickling harvest early and frequently --Marketmore the classic slicer BEANS—in our opinion, a neglected food --Yellow Indian Woman, yellow-beige medium sized bean --Hutterite, superb soup bean BUCKWHEAT--A win-win planting for bees and soil; 8 weeks from sowing to mature seed CASTOR BEAN --Striking, large, colorful annual plant, but poisonous in all of its parts; repels insects PEPPER--Ace, a nice bell pepper, green then bright red --Ringo, Banana-style, green to gold to red, up to a foot long PUMPKIN—Small Sugar Sweet for pies and just the right size SOYBEANS—Black Jet Unusual, prolific, and the deer don’t like them SQUASH—the third leg of the Native nutritional tripod --Red Kuri Very prolific red pear shaped fruit; tasty; 3-6 pounds —Hopi Pale Grey Gets sweeter as it keeps through the winter, and even the whole next year; an incredible keeper, 4-10 pounds TOMATO—Lakota dependable, prolific; medium-sized fruit grows in harsh climate; indeterminate --Arkansas Traveler Pinkish, large fruit, mid-season; indeterminate --Amish Paste Meaty, midium-sized red fruit; determinate --Pink Beauty Our largest tomato, a little later than the others; indeterminate |
+FRUIT - FIRE ELEMENT CORN—Rainbow Inca Versatile, colorful, hardy; eat fresh or grind gorgeous meal CUCUMBER --Boston Pickling harvest early and frequently --Marketmore the classic slicer BEANS—in our opinion, a neglected food --Yellow Indian Woman, yellow-beige medium sized bean --Hutterite, superb soup bean PEPPER--Ace, a nice bell pepper, green then bright red --Ringo, Banana-style, green to gold to red, up to a foot long PUMPKIN—Small Sugar Sweet for pies and just the right size SOYBEANS—Black Jet Unusual, prolific, and the deer don’t like them SQUASH—the third leg of the Native nutritional tripod --Red Kuri Very prolific red pear shaped fruit; tasty; 3-6 pounds —Hopi Pale Grey Gets sweeter as it keeps through the winter, and even the whole next year; an incredible keeper, 4-10 pounds TOMATO—Lakota dependable, prolific; medium-sized fruit grows in harsh climate; indeterminate --Arkansas Traveler Pinkish, large fruit, mid-season; indeterminate --Amish Paste Meaty, midium-sized red fruit; determinate --Pink Beauty Our largest tomato, a little later than the others; indeterminate |

-| Read our "Manifesto for Seeds" here It is time for gardeners to rescue the seeds from corporations, governments and institutions.
-Castor Bean Papoose |
+Read our "Manifesto for Seeds" here It is time for gardeners to take back the seeds from corporations, governments and institutions. |

 ||